Massive 1.5 Bpps DDoS attack targets European DDoS mitigation provider

 Timeline

-A European DDoS mitigation service provider was targeted in a massive DDoS attack reaching 1.5 billion packets per second (Bpps).
-The attack originated from thousands of compromised IoT devices and MikroTik routers across over 11,000 unique networks worldwide.
-FastNetMon mitigated the attack using real-time detection and deploying ACLs on edge routers.
-The attack was a UDP flood, and mitigation involved deploying access control lists (ACLs) on edge routers.
+A European DDoS mitigation service provider was targeted in a large-scale DDoS attack reaching 1.5 billion packets per second.
+The attack originated from thousands of compromised IoT devices and MikroTik routers, affecting over 11,000 unique networks worldwide.
+FastNetMon successfully detected and mitigated the attack in real-time.
+The attack underscores the growing threat of large-scale DDoS attacks and the need for proactive measures at the ISP level to prevent such incidents.

 Show sources